 Another way that companies look to make money is by offering you free boilers for landlords by canvassing the area of your property from door to door.
 While there is nothing necessarily wrong with this method, you need to think about the following:

-- Door to door reps are not, unless they provide the appropriate evidence, registered with Gas Safe (for Gas and LPG boilers) or OFTEC (for oil boilers).
+- Door to door reps are not, unless they provide the appropriate evidence, registered with Gas Safe (for Gas and LPG boilers).
 This means that you should be cautious when listening to any advice they offer, as just like the lead generation companies, it may not be correct.

 - Similarly, to other sales and call centre staff, people who offer boiler installations door to door earn commission for every successful installation.
 This may mean, again, that you will have to pay a higher contribution to the company hired to complete the installation.